freelawproject/free.law/content/pages/fuenchem.md

 1. Despite protracted and strenuous attempts, "Fuenchem's" grievances are not satisfied.
 It seems they never will be.

-1. It's entirely unclear why Fuenchem has decided to wage this crusade against our organization.
+1. It's entirely unclear why Fuenchem has decided to wage this crusade against Free Law Project and RECAP.

 1. "Fuenchem" has absorbed an incredible amount of people's time.